 Erasmus+ programme is providing opportunities for over 4 million Europeans to study, train, gain work experience and volunteer abroad.
 It is supporting transnational partnerships among Education, Training, and Youth institutions and organizations to foster cooperation and bridge the worlds of Education and work in order to tackle the skills gaps we are facing in Europe.

 As an association, Amazonas is active in Erasmus+ program, as host and sending organisation.
-We have organised one training course, one youth exchange and we already finished three European voluntary service projects, and one we are hosting at the moment.
-Moreover, we have sent more then 40 youngsters to various training courses, youth exchanges etc.
+We have organised one training course, two youth exchange and did four European voluntary service projects.
+Moreover, we have sent more then 60 youngsters to various training courses, youth exchanges etc.

 If you are interested in participation in Erasmus+ activities contact us on e-mail: email@example.com or firstname.lastname@example.org